benkalmus/elixir-rest-api-example/docs/README.md

 # Documentation

+## Original implementation

-For posterity, the following diagram displays a basic overview of the be-exercise app below.
+For posterity, the following diagram displays a basic overview of the be-exercise app in its initial stage.

 ![image](diagrams/svg/be-code-exercise-initial.svg)